 Many of you know from my Instagram, that I've been working my tail off on co-hosting my first summit!
 I am beyond excited for you guys to learn and grow from it when it's finally live!
 We have some fantastic speakers including past vlog guests: Erica Ligenza, Kayla Hollatz, Kayla Buell (Cruez), Tayo Rockson, Scott Barlow, Angela Ford, just to name a few.

-But -- as many of you know from my Instagram, I have been insanely stressed out lately.
+And many of you might know from my Instagram, how stressed out I've been lately.
 Over these last couple of weeks some personal issues from my past have taken a massive toll on my energy and mood.

 It wasn't until a series of tragic events occurred during high school that I finally started to get the help that I needed for my anxiety and depression.
-Since the age of 17 years old, I've been diagnosed with generalized anxiety disorder (GAD), post traumatic stress disorder (PTSD), and dysthymic disorder, which in simplest of terms means I struggle with mild, long term episodes of depression that have been on-and-off going since I was about 4 years old.
+Since the age of 17, I've accrued a few diagnoses: generalized anxiety disorder (GAD), post traumatic stress disorder (PTSD), and dysthymic disorder, which in simplest of terms means I struggle with mild, long term episodes of depression that have been more on than off since I was about 4 years old.

-That was 10 years ago.
-These last 10 years I've done a really good job of getting the proper treatment and education I needed to live a happy, balanced, and fulfilling life.
+Over the last ten years, I've done a really good job of getting the proper treatment and education I needed to live a happy, balanced, and fulfilling life.
 I've been fortunate to learn how to develop friendships again, meet the love of my life, and find a way into a profitable career that supports my lifestyle I need and want to maintain.

 But these last couple of weeks have been tough.
 I mean really tough.
 So much from my past has been kicked up that I can't even begin to grasp and comprehend it all.
-Someday I will probably share it in a book or blog...
-But I need to take a step back and shift some things.
+Someday I will probably share it in a book or blog, but not today.
+Today I need to take a step back and shift some things.

 So how do I know it's time to take a step back and re-prioritize my life?

-- While my productivity has been through the roof lately, my relationships have been totally off kilter.
-I've been working 16 hour days, not spending time with my fiancee or friends the way I should.
+While my productivity has been through the roof lately, my relationships have been totally off kilter.
+I've been working 16 hour days, not spending time with my fiance or friends the way I should.
 I feel empty and burnt out as a result.
-Plus I am only productive in one area really, letting the things I love (the blog and Instagram) fall to the wayside as I hurriedly put up a half assed post.
+I've been letting the things I love (the blog and Instagram) fall to the wayside as I hurriedly put up a half assed post.

-- I have a constant knot in my stomach and pressure in my chest.
-My body just feels heavy and dull even with my added workouts and massages to get it excited and revitalized.
+I have a constant knot in my stomach and pressure in my chest.
+My body just feels heavy and dull even with attempting extra workouts and massages to wake it and loosen it up.

-- I am not really present in anything that I am doing.
-I am off balance in barre classes, I am burning dinner, I am checked out of movies or shows that I love.
+I am not really present in anything that I am doing.
+In barre class I'm off balance, I am burning dinner, I am checked out of movies or shows that I love.
 I am literally ghosting my life.

-I know that right now the only priority I can have is taking care of myself.
+Right now the only priority I can have is to take care of myself.
 Focusing on meditation each morning, getting organized and productive in the tasks the fuel me, and revisiting my life's mission statement to help me regain focus and clarity.